Cost of living for students in Norway

 «I'm Danish and was not shocked by the high cost of living in Norway, but as a student I don’t have much money», says Jørgensen and continues: «It helps your finances a lot if you accept the offer of renting a room through the welfare organisation Sammen».

 Sammen Housing offers various types of accommodation on several locations in Bergen.
-Prices start from 2715 NOK (306 EURO) per month for the cheapest option.
+The average price per month is NOK 4500-5000.
 Rent also includes free Internet access.
 The biggest student residence is Fantoft Student Accommodation, with 1300 units.

 Marta and Emily both agree that the trick is to save money whenever possible: